phocks/devblog/content/2023-11-19-one-does-indeed-simply-install-arch-linux.md

 That's it.
 You're done.
 You have a working Arch Linux install.

-Of course, the journey is far from complete, but this makes it a lot easier to get started.

-It's dangerous to go alone.
-Take this: [https://wiki.archlinux.org](https://wiki.archlinux.org).
+Of course, it won't actually do much just yet, but it's a start.
+Here's a good place to continue your journey: [https://wiki.archlinux.org](https://wiki.archlinux.org).

 Good luck out there!